Universal won't be cited for electric shocks at water park

 The Occupational Safety and Health Administration says in a report released this week that five lifeguards reported receiving electric shocks last June at the Volcano Bay water park.
 The lifeguards were taken to a hospital for observation after they reported feeling tingling in the water.
 They were released the same day.

-A Universal official told investigators that engineers measured 20 to 30 volts of electricity on a sidewalk near a dining area.
+A Universal official told investigators that engineers measured 20 to 30 volts on a sidewalk.
 The cause was found to be electrical wiring damaged during construction that sent electrical current through the ground.

+Universal spokesman Tom Schroder says the problem is resolved and the park is safe.